 As can disruptions in the political or investment climate.
 The global recession and civil war are some examples of unforeseen circumstances that are bound to cause a delay in project completion.

 No matter the specific cause for delay, all delays can be accredited to insufficient planning, implementation, and evaluation.
-As a project manager, it is your job to remain vigilant for any causes that may create project delays.
+As a project manager, you must remain vigilant for any causes that may create project delays.

 1. Be Proactive